hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `source_repository` - (Optional) Represents parameters related to source repository where a function is hosted.
   Cannot be set alongside `source_archive_bucket` or `source_archive_object`.
 Structure is [documented below](#nested_source_repository).
 It must match the pattern `projects/{project}/locations/{location}/repositories/{repository}`.*

 * `docker_registry` - (Optional) Docker Registry to use for storing the function's Docker images.
-Allowed values are CONTAINER_REGISTRY (default) and ARTIFACT_REGISTRY.
+Allowed values are ARTIFACT_REGISTRY (default) and CONTAINER_REGISTRY.

-* `docker_repository` - (Optional) User managed repository created in Artifact Registry optionally with a customer managed encryption key.
-If specified, deployments will use Artifact Registry.
-This is the repository to which the function docker image will be pushed after it is built by Cloud Build.
-If unspecified, Container Registry will be used by default, unless specified otherwise by other means.
+* `docker_repository` - (Optional) User-managed repository created in Artifact Registry to which the function's Docker image will be pushed after it is built by Cloud Build.
+May optionally be encrypted with a customer-managed encryption key (CMEK).
+If unspecified and `docker_registry` is not explicitly set to `CONTAINER_REGISTRY`, GCF will create and use a default Artifact Registry repository named 'gcf-artifacts' in the region.

 * `kms_key_name` - (Optional) Resource name of a KMS crypto key (managed by the user) used to encrypt/decrypt function resources.
 It must match the pattern `projects/{project}/locations/{location}/keyRings/{key_ring}/cryptoKeys/{crypto_key}`.
   If specified, you must also provide an artifact registry repository using the `docker_repository` field that was created with the same KMS crypto key.
 Before deploying, please complete all pre-requisites described in https://cloud.google.com/functions/docs/securing/cmek#granting_service_accounts_access_to_the_key